Karakurik/decompose-hilt-sample/README.md

-# Decompose Dagger Sample
+# Decompose Dagger-Hilt Sample

-This is a sample Android project demonstrating the use of [Decompose](https://github.com/arkivanov/Decompose) library together with [Dagger](https://github.com/google/dagger) DI framework.
+This is a sample Android project demonstrating the use of [Decompose](https://github.com/arkivanov/Decompose) library together with [Dagger-Hilt](https://github.com/google/dagger) DI framework.

 ## Project Structure